 Complete a Medicare enrolment form and mail or email it with your documents to Medicare Enrolment Services.
 You don’t need to get your supporting document certified.
 You can still apply in person in a Medicare Office.
 Please remember to take your passport.

-As an New Zealand citizen residing in Australia you need to provide 2 residency documents from the below (2 documents from Australia or 1 document from Australia and 1 from where you last lived).
+As a New Zealand citizen residing in Australia, you need to provide 2 residency documents from the below (2 documents from Australia or 1 document from Australia and 1 from where you last lived).

 Documents from another country:

 As you can see from the above, these documents support the fact that you have moved to Australia and plan to live there for the foreseeable future.
 Not just on holiday and wish to get cheap healthcare while there.
 Most rental agreements in Australia are for a 1-year minimum.
 If you moved your furniture over, you are not going to move it back in a hurry… etc.